 His experience might be why Baldwin was able to make such a quick and decisive move regarding his wife’s addiction and the well-being of the couple’s two toddlers, Avis Ann and Finley Rae Martineau.
 He’s been there and done that, so to speak.

 Yet, not every loved one of an addict has that kind of experience to draw from.

-In reality, many family members, significant others, and other loved ones and friends of people addiction to drugs and alcohol don’t have a whole lot to go on in terms of making the best decisions for everyone involved.
+In reality, many family members, significant others, and other loved ones and friends of people addicted to drugs and alcohol, don’t have a whole lot to go on in terms of making the best decisions for everyone involved.
 Often, they don’t have the experience helping addicts or themselves – or they’ve had a type of *co-dependent experience which – if they want to make safe, healthy choices now – isn’t going to provide much help.

 After the jump, find five resources that can help you as a loved one of someone with substance abuse problems.

 1) The Substance Abuse and Mental Health Services Administration (SAMHSA) publishes literature related to families and alcohol or drug addiction in hard, digital, and/or CD/DVD copies.
 SAMHSA is also an excellent source of substance abuse education.